megasnort/rss_enterprise/README.md

 - view the body of these news item by walking this list
 - open the news item in the default browser, in the background
 - have a RSS Reader with a hilarious name

-## Setup

-In `~/.rss_enterprise/feeds.txt` you will find some default feeds.
-Replace them, or add feeds of your liking.
-For now you need to ~~restart~~ re-engage RSS Enterprise to reload your feeds.

 ## Usage